Rivacindela hudsoni: Thermoregulation

 In the high temperatures of the Australian desert, the adult R. hudsoni spends up to 56% of its daily activity regulating its body temperature.
 The time expended on this is determined by the number of available prey.
-External tactics of thermoregulation observed include burrowing in cooler, wetter substrates, remaining still in shaded areas or shifting in and out of the shade throughout the day in an attempt to maintain an optimal body temperature of approximately 35°C. Internally, the family Cicindelinae approach thermoregulation convectively as they "stilt" on their legs to optimise the positioning of their body above a higher heat boundary.
+External tactics of thermoregulation observed include burrowing in cooler, wetter substrates, remaining still in shaded areas or shifting in and out of the shade throughout the day in an attempt to maintain an optimal body temperature of approximately 35°C. Internally, the family Cicindelinae approach thermoregulation convectively as they "stilt" on their legs to optimize the positioning of their body above a higher heat boundary.
 Concurrently, they orient their bodies in the direction of the sun to reduce the surface area of their body that is exposed to direct heat.

 Larvae use their burrow turrets as a thermoregulatory technique.
-Being only 2 cm above the ground's surface to rise above the heat boundary in the same fashion as the adult's ‘stilt’ allows the larvae to be continuously active throughout the day.
+Being only 2 cm above the ground's surface to rise above the heat boundary in the same fashion as the adult's 'stilt' allows the larvae to be continuously active throughout the day.
 In extreme cases such as high heat, the larvae will completely block their burrow and retreat to its depths.

+Digestion

+As carnivores, tiger beetles lack the complex digestive system herbivore insects need to break down cellulose and extract/absorb plant nutrients.
+Instead, their digestive system is broken down into three sections from mouth to anus.